nottheswimmer/asyncrepo/README.md

     - † There is a simple retry system in place to address the aforementioned 500 error But it should be abstracted out into a more general retry system that can be applied to other repositories.
+  - `file.csv.Rows`
+    - † There is no options for caching the file.
+If a URL is used, that means every time the file is queried, it will be downloaded (e.g. every get, search, or list operation).
+In the future, it would be nice to be able to cache the file either in memory or on disk with some sort of TTL.
+    - Because CSVs have no natural pages, there is a page_size option that can be used to limit the number of rows returned per page.
+The default is 20.
+This allows you to load in some data without loading the entire file into memory.
+    - Because CSV rows have no natural primary key, the identifier defaults to the row index.
+You can change this by passing an identifier to the repository, which expects either the name of a column or a tuple of column names.
 - `github.repos.Repos`
     - † May need additional work to mitigate rate limiting issues.
     - ~~† Uses PyGithub, which is not async.~~